Queen's Own Rifles of Canada: History

-The Fenian Raids
+Fenian Raids

 The Queen's Own Rifles of Toronto were called out on active service from March 8 to 31 and from June 1 to 22, 1866.
 The battalion fought on the Niagara frontier.

-The Queen's Own Rifles first saw combat and sustained nine killed in action during the Battle of Ridgeway in 1866, where they and the 13th Volunteer Infantry Battalion (The Royal Hamilton Light Infantry) fell back when charged by a massive force of better armed and highly experienced Fenian insurgents composed of recent Irish American Civil War veterans.
+The Queen's Own Rifles first saw combat and sustained nine killed in action during the Battle of Ridgeway in 1866, where they and the 13th Volunteer Infantry Battalion (The Royal Hamilton Light Infantry) were routed by a massive force of better armed Fenian insurgents who were U.S. Civil War veterans.

 It was renamed as 2nd Battalion, Queen's Own Rifles of Canada on January 13, 1882.

 North-West Rebellion

-The 2nd Battalion, Queen's Own Rifles of Canada mobilized detachments for active service on April 10, 1885, that served with the Battleford Column of the North-West Field Force, and were removed from active service on July 24, 1885.
+During the North-West Rebellion, the 2nd Battalion, Queen's Own Rifles of Canada mobilized detachments for active service on April 10, 1885.
+They served with General William Otter's column and fought in the Battle of Cut Knife.
+They were removed from active service on July 24, 1885.